 "He tried to shoot Miss Milliken!"

-"He did shoot her--the third time," said Sam, warming to his work.
+"He did shoot her--the third time," said Sam warming to his work.
 "Only in the arm, fortunately," he added.
 "But my father is rather a stern disciplinarian and he had to go.
 I mean, we couldn't keep him after that."

 "Good gracious!"

 "She used to be my father's stenographer, and she was thrown a good deal with Peters.
 It was quite natural that he should fall in love with her.
 She was a beautiful girl, with rather your own shade of hair.
 Peters is a man of volcanic passions, and, when, after she had given him to understand that his love was returned, she informed him one day that she was engaged to a fellow at Ealing West, he went right off his onion--I mean, he became completely distraught.
 I must say that he concealed it very effectively at first.
 We had no inkling of his condition till he came in with the pistol.
 And, after that ... well, as I say, we had to dismiss him.
 A great pity, for he was a good clerk.
 Still, it wouldn't do.
 It wasn't only that he tried to shoot Miss Milliken.
-The thing became an obsession with him, and we found that he had a fixed idea that every red-haired woman who came into the office was the girl who had deceived him.
+That wouldn't have mattered so much, as she left after he had made his third attempt, and got married.
+But the thing became an obsession with him, and we found that he had a fixed idea that every red-haired woman who came into the office was the girl who had deceived him.
 You can see how awkward that made it.
-Red hair is so fashionable now-a-days."
+Red hair is so fashionable nowadays."

 "My hair is red!" whispered Billie pallidly.